Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution: Simulation results

-On the other hand, it is clear that, by increasing $p$ for fixed $q$, we increase the number $d$ of public bits assisting the LDPC decoding via the sum-product algorithm.
-This means that the EC step is successfully terminated in a fewer rounds.
-In Fig.~\ref{fig:res_fig4}, we plot the average number of EC rounds $\text{fnd}_\text{rnd}$ required to decode a block versus the SNR, for different values of $p$.
+In Fig.~\ref{fig:avg_rnd_vs_SNR}, we plot the average number of EC rounds $\text{fnd}_\text{rnd}$ required to decode a block versus the SNR, for different values of $p$.
 For a larger value of $p$, fewer decoding rounds are needed.
 This does not only make the decoding faster, but, depending on the specified $\text{iter}_\text{max}$, it also gives the algorithm the ability to achieve a lower FER.
 Thus, a higher $p$ can potentially achieve a better $p_\text{EC}$, while a smaller $p$ may return a better $R$ (assuming that $\text{iter}_\text{max}$ is large enough).
 Therefore, at any fixed SNR and $\text{iter}_\text{max}$, one could suitably optimize the protocol over the number of discretization bits $p$.